jwiethase/Ant_ENM_England_2025/README.md

 This project uses Maxent species distribution models at 30 m resolution to map current habitat suitability for *F. rufa* and *F. lugubris*, and combines model outputs with landscape metrics and dispersal analysis to identify occupied patches, naturally colonisable habitat, and potential translocation sites.
 A separate set of forecast scripts projects suitability changes under RCP 4.5 and RCP 8.5 climate scenarios for the period 2070–2073.
 Model outputs are exported to Google Earth Engine for interactive visualisation via a web app.

+## Data Availability

+This repository contains analysis scripts only.
+Occurrence records and model outputs are not included due to licensing and data-sharing restrictions.
+Environmental rasters, forest management boundaries, etc. are not included due to size restructions.
+The directory paths and filenames referenced in the scripts reflect the original project structure and would need to be adapted to any locally available data.

 ## Species

 *Formica rufa* (southern red wood ant) — predominantly southern England.